DLibatique/CLAS102-F19/_pages/4-grading.md

 ## Final Paper Guidelines

-For the final paper, I will provide eight (8) prompts from which you should choose one and write a 5-6pp. (double-spaced) argumentative essay to answer it.
-If you would like to write an argumentative essay on a topic or text not covered by the prompt options, shoot me an e-mail and we’ll discuss its viability.
+For the final paper, I will provide eight (8) prompts from which you should choose one and write a 5-6pp. (double-spaced) argumentative paper to answer it.
+If you would like to write an argumentative paper on a topic or text not covered by the prompt options, shoot me an e-mail and we’ll discuss its viability.
 Specific guidelines are contained [here](/final-paper).

 [Back to top.](#top)